despark/igni-core/docs/index.md

     protected $identifier = 'permission';
 }
 ```

 Next we need to get the data for the Select.
-For example in our `app/Sources` directory, we can make a Permissions class and get the needed data:
+For example in the `app/Sources` directory, we can create `Permissions` class which gets the needed data:
 ```php
 use App\Models\Permission;
 use Despark\Cms\Contracts\SourceModel;